magento/merchdocs/src/live-search/install.md

    -  The product count returned is close to what you expect for the store view
    -  Facet(s) are returned

-1. Run the following commands to disable Elasticsearch modules, enable Live Search modules, and run setup.
+1. Run the following commands to disable Elasticsearch modules, enable Live Search modules, and run setup:

    ```bash
    bin/magento module:enable Magento_LiveSearchAdapter Magento_LiveSearchStorefrontPopover